Looking for the best things to do Kyoto?

 Shijo dori is a main traffic street in Gion and it is a walking foodie street with confectionary shops and restaurants.
 You’ll find anything from dango to unique traditional sweets and unique sweets.
 During cherry blossom season, I found sakura jelly with a sakura blossom in it to sakura salts and green tea soft serve.

-Watch and Experience Geisha & Gion
+Watch and Experience Geisha & Best things to do Gion

 Interested in learnign about geisha and maiko life and where to spot them?
 My video will shed insight that you won’t find in many guidebooks.